State Game Lodge, Custer State Park

 Upstairs hallway looking the opposite direction of the photo above.
 Stairs are to the right next to Julie.

-The lodge has a third floor with guest rooms, however it is not currently open to the public due to non-compliance with emergency exit requirements.
-The State has proposed retrofits to the lodge will provide sufficient emergency exits to allow the third floor to be reopened in the future.
+The lodge has a third floor with guest rooms, however it was not open to the public at the time of our visit because it didn't meet modern emergency exit requirements.
+At the time they were working on retrofits to correct the problem, so the third floor may now be open to the public.